Tay-Dzonu-QA/ICE_Final/README.md

 ### Album, Artist, Genre, Track Pages

 <details>
-<summary>Requirements</summary>
+<summary>Description</summary>

-The lbum, Artist, Genre, Track pages:
+The Album, Artist, Genre, Track pages:
 * Offer an area to see each of these entities in full and have crud functionality
 * Has sidebar to either Sort or Order the data